-There are three distinct tracks in the BSN Program; the BSN Traditional Track, the BSN Accelerated Second Degree Track, and the RN to BSN Completion Track.
-Students in each track must complete the same program outcomes and requirements which are addressed in a curriculum plan that meets the learner's needs.
+There are three distinct tracks in the BSN Program; the BSN Traditional Track, the BSN Accelerated Second Degree Track, and the RN to BSN Online Degree Completion Option.
+Students in each track must complete the same program learning outcomes and requirements which are addressed in a curriculum plan that is planned to meet the learner's needs.
 The BSN curriculum is subject to continuous evaluation and revision.
 If curriculum changes occur, updated information can be obtained from the academic counselor.